 - May help break the ice.

-- Lowers blood pressure and improves cardiovascular health.
+- Helps lower blood pressure and improves cardiovascular health.

-- Reduces the amount of medications some people need.
+- Reduces the number of medications some people need.

 - Breathing slows in those who are anxious.